thisispalash/finance-tracker-localhost/README.md

 2. Store receipt data in local db.

 ### Futures
+> In mostly this order

+- [ ] Make DB richer (with stuff like categorisation)
-- [ ] Add categorization to the transaction data
+- [ ] Create page(s) to explore data
-- [ ] Draw more boxes on receipt for automatic data filling
+- [ ] Additional OCR capability for gathering other relevant data
-- [ ] Train tesseract to better read numbers (and text)
+- [ ] Improve tesseract OCR using saved images (and tessdata)
-- [ ] Chat with llama about past transactions
+- [ ] Integrate llama3.1-8b to chat about transactions
-- [ ] Upload card and bank statements
+- [ ] Improve UI and add visualisations
-- [ ] Improve UI
+- [ ] Add support for PDF statements
-- [ ] More informative graphs and other dashboard features
+- [ ] Process files directly, straight after upload
-- [ ] Personal server, ie, multi device
+- [ ] Containerisation for cloud deployment
-- [ ] PWA for easy uploads
+- [ ] PWA for mobile devices to quickly upload receipts

 ## Contributing